• Skip to primary navigation

 Summary

-Point is a unique Fintech company that allows you to sell equity in your home to investors.
+Point is a unique fintech company that allows you to get cash in exchange for a share of your home’s future value.

 Pros